 Yes.
 Cricket uses information about the locations you visit in order to create combined wireless location interest characteristics that can be used to provide Relevant Advertising to you and others like you.

-Location characteristics are types of locations ? like "movie theaters".
-People who live in or are associated with a particular geographic area (a city, ZIP-code or ZIP+ 4 code, for example) might appear to have a high in interest in movies, thanks to collective information that shows wireless devices from that area are often located in the vicinity of movie theaters.
+Location characteristics are types of locations like "movie theaters".
+People who live in or are associated with a particular geographic area (a city, ZIP-code or ZIP+ 4 code, for example) might appear to have a high interest in movies, thanks to collective information that shows wireless devices from that area are often located in the vicinity of movie theaters.
 We might create a "movies characteristic", and deliver movie ads to the people who live in or are associated with that area.

 We may associate your wireless device with a particular geographic area, such as a city, ZIP-code, or ZIP + 4 code, based on your billing address or the cell towers you connect with most frequently.
 Cricket does not keep a record of the places you have visited.

 In addition to other privacy protections, the process we use to create our audience segment includes a requirement that the ZIP + 4 or other geographic area to which a wireless location is assigned must contain a minimum of 25 households.
 ZIP + 4 codes with less than 25 households are combined with other ZIP + 4 codes to satisfy this requirement.

 5. What's in it for me?